hawkfish/textform/docs/layouts/jsonl.rst

     .. py:method:: writerow(row)

-        Writes the row in JSON format with a newline.
+        Writes the row in JSON layout with a newline.

     .. py:method:: writefooter()